pypy/pypy/pypy/doc/faq.rst

 Almost!

-The mostly likely stumbling block for any given project is support for `extension modules`_.
+The mostly likely stumbling block for any given project is support for :ref:`extension modules <extension-modules>`.
 PyPy supports a continually growing number of extension modules, but so far mostly only those found in the standard library.